Close Menu

 Public reaction has been anything but uniform.
 On social media and in local conversations, emotions range from disappointment to cautious optimism.

 Some shoppers say they’ll miss Macy’s deeply.
 They trusted it for formal wear, holiday shopping, and moments that mattered.
-For older customers especially, Macy’s represented reliability a place where you knew what you’d find and how it would feel.
+For older customers, especially, Macy’s represented reliability, a place where you knew what you’d find and how it would feel.

 Others, however, are looking ahead.
-In cities where malls have struggled for years, many residents see possibility.
+In cities where malls have struggled for years, many residents see a possibility.
 Large empty retail spaces don’t have to stay empty.
 People imagine entertainment venues, indoor sports centers, food halls, or even community-focused spaces replacing department stores that no longer fit modern life.

 One shopper put it bluntly: “I loved Macy’s.
 But if this turns into something people actually use again, maybe that’s not a bad thing.”